TanvirNibir/NIBIR_University/README.md

-Hei, It's Tanvir Nibir studying in metropolia university of applied sciences in the department of IT. this github is created for my university assignment and project submission purpose Thanks for visiting
+Hey there, I'm Tanvir Nibir, a passionate student in the IT department at Metropolia University of Applied Sciences.
+This GitHub repository showcases the innovative projects and assignments I've developed.
+I'm excited to share my academic journey with you here.
+Thanks for visiting!